symfony/symfony-docs/quick_tour/the_big_picture.rst

 And the contents displayed in the browser are usually rendered using **templates**.

-When you go to ``http://localhost:8000/app/example``, Symfony will execut the controller in ``src/AppBundle/Controller/DefaultController.php`` and rendered the ``app/Resources/views/default/index.html.twig`` template.
+When you go to ``http://localhost:8000/app/example``, Symfony will execute the controller in ``src/AppBundle/Controller/DefaultController.php`` and render the ``app/Resources/views/default/index.html.twig`` template.

 In the following sections you'll learn in detail the inner workings of Symfony controllers, routes and templates.